 Quick Summary:

-Laravel has gained popularity since its origin in 2011 and has managed to secure its position as one of the best PHP framework amongst developers due to its robust features.
+It has gained popularity since its origin in 2011 and has managed to secure its position as one of the best PHP frameworks among developers due to its robust features.
 Laravel is an open-source web application framework with a syntax that is both expressive and elegant.
-It comes with several useful features, like comprehensive dependency injection, an expressive database abstraction layer, queues & scheduled jobs, unit & integration testing, and more.
+It has several useful features, like comprehensive dependency injection, an expressive database abstraction layer, queues & scheduled jobs, unit & integration testing, and more.
+Laravel currently powers 692,631 currently live websites.
+It has an 7.5% market share of all website framework technology in the market.
+According to Google Trends, Laravel has remained the most popular PHP framework for a few years.

 Due to the freedom it offers, developers often create applications that aren’t up to par in terms of performance.
 Let’s understand how much importance does performance contributes to the overall user experience.